 Virtual reality (VR) is not just about the goggles anymore.
 Although to be fair, VR goggle technology is still improving in terms of memory usage, resolution, intuitiveness, and interactivity.
-Trailing right behind it are the other VR gadgets that engage the rest of the senses, and ultimately aim to bring our collective sci-fi notion of VR into reality.
+Trailing right behind it are the other VR gadgets (VR Glasses) that engage the rest of the senses, and ultimately aim to bring our collective sci-fi notion of VR into reality.

 Hand Tracking Controllers